ibm-cloud-docs/vpc/bs_snapshots_about.md

 When you restore volumes from snapshots in a consistency group, you can select some or all of the snapshots.

-## IAM roles for creating and managing single and consistency group snapshots
+## IAM roles for creating, managing, and restoring from single and consistency group snapshots
 {: #snapshots-vpc-iam}

 Snapshots require IAM permissions for role-based access control.
+You need the right platform role to create and manager with snapshots in your own account, and the correct service roles to use a snapshot for restore data from another account.

+[New]{: tag-new}

+When you share a snapshot with another account, you must assign the *Snapshot Remote Account Restorer* role to the other account's user to allow them access to the snapshot.
+They must also have the *Restore Volume From Remote Account Snapshot* role in their account to create a volume with the CRN of the remote snapshot in the console.{: ui}

+When you share a snapshot with another account, you must assign the `SnapshotRemoteAccountRestorer` role to the other account's user to allow them access to the snapshot.
+They must also have the `VolumeRemoteAccountSnapshotRestorer` role in their account to create a volume with the CRN of the remote snapshot from the CLI.{: cli}

+When you share a snapshot with another account, you must assign the `SnapshotRemoteAccountRestorer` role to the other account's user to allow them access to the snapshot.
+They must also have the `VolumeRemoteAccountSnapshotRestorer` role in their account to create a volume with the CRN of the remote snapshot with the API.{: api}

+When you share a snapshot with another account, you must assign the `SnapshotRemoteAccountRestorer` role to the other account's user to allow them access to the snapshot.
+They must also have the `VolumeRemoteAccountSnapshotRestorer` role in their account to create a volume with the CRN of the remote snapshot with Terraform.{: terraform}

-Depending on your assigned role, you can create and manage single and multi-volume snapshots.
-For more information, see [IAM roles and actions for Block Storage Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-roles), and [IAM roles and actions for Multi Volume Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-consistency-group-roles).
+For more information, see [IAM roles and actions for Block Storage Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-roles), [IAM roles and actions for Multi Volume Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-consistency-group-roles) and [IAM roles and actions for Block Storage for VPC](/docs/account?topic=account-iam-service-roles-actions#is.volume-roles).

 For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
 For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
 {: tip}